-We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.
+We have been living in a Cypriot village for almost two months, and during this time we have used local public transport quite often.

-The main mode of transport is a bus or taxi.
 The island is not very large, so to get from the farthest western point to the farthest eastern one you can do in 3 hours, and from the north to the south in 2 hours.

 The two difficulties we ran into right away were trying to find the correct bus schedule and trying to find the correct bus stops.
-It sounds funny, but as practice has shown, not all bus stops in Cyprus are real 😀

 Moreover, not all buses corresponded to the schedule indicated on different online resources.
 Although what else could we expect, being in a Mediterranean country, where the citizens have quite a relaxed lifestyle.

-How Much Is Bus In Cyprus?
+How Much Is a Bus In Cyprus?

 What is very nice and does not put much pressure on the budget is that travel by bus in Cyprus is relatively cheap.